Ebiinesh/from-rtl-to-silicon-week-1/Day5/README.md

 ## Introduction

-Welcome to Day 5 of our advanced VLSI design course!
-Today we explore the powerful world of Verilog control structures that form the backbone of digital design.
-This session focuses on conditional statements (if-else), case constructs, and loop mechanisms that enable efficient hardware description and generation.

-Understanding these control structures is crucial for any VLSI engineer, as they directly influence how your RTL code translates into silicon.
-Poor coding practices with these constructs can lead to unintended latches, priority encoders instead of multiplexers, and synthesis-simulation mismatches that can derail your project timeline.

-This module will equip you with professional coding techniques used in industry, helping you write synthesizable, efficient, and maintainable Verilog code that performs exactly as intended in hardware.
+The focus is on Verilog control structures that form the backbone of digital design.
+This session covers conditional statements (if-else), case constructs, and loop mechanisms that enable efficient hardware description and generation.
+Mastery of these control structures is essential for VLSI engineers, as they directly affect how RTL code maps to silicon.
+Poor usage can result in unintended latches, priority encoders instead of multiplexers, and synthesis-simulation mismatches that disrupt project timelines.
+This module provides professional coding techniques used in industry, ensuring Verilog code is synthesizable, efficient, and maintainable, delivering the intended behavior in hardware.
 ---

 ## 📖 Table of Contents